h908714124/auto-builder/README.md

 Therefore, the user has to maintain a redundant blueprint for the builder.

-The purpose of [auto-builder](https://github.com/h908714124/auto-builder) is to make auto-value more convenient, by getting rid of the blueprint.
+The purpose of [auto-builder](https://github.com/h908714124/auto-builder) is to make auto-value more convenient, by getting rid of the builder blueprint.

 If you're not using auto-value, then auto-builder will not be helpful.
 Depending on your use case, you may want to have a look at